opsi as Docker Container

 Replace <fqdn>

-with the FQDN or IP address of the opsi configserver; the public
+with the FQDN or IP address of the opsi config server; the public

-directory is usually accessible without authentication on the configserver.
+directory is usually accessible without authentication on the config server.
 You will receive an XML file as a response.

-Additionally, create a new depot on the configserver.
+Additionally, create a new depot on the config server.
 The easiest way to do this is via the Admin Page on the Depots tab.
 Enter the FQDN of the Docker host and an optional description, then click on Create depot.
 The new depot should appear immediately in the list; you will need the host key for configuring the depot server.

 Now you can edit the docker-compose.yml